James-Muthama-Mailu/Customer-Insight-AI/README.md

 This project is licensed under the BSD-3-Clause License.
 See the <a href="BSD_3-Clause_license.txt">License</a> file for details.

-For any issues or contributions, feel free to reach out via the GitHub repository (https://github.com/James-Muthama/CustomerInsightAI/) or email (jamesmuthaiks@gmail.com)
+For any issues or contributions, feel free to reach out via the GitHub repository (https://github.com/James-Muthama-Mailu/Customer-Insight-AI/) or email (jame.muthama@strathmore.edu)
 =======
 # Customer-Insight-AI
 >>>>>>>